Everglades National Park

 Today, Collier County is known for its stunning natural beauty and thriving tourism industry.
 The county is home to the famous Everglades National Park, which attracts visitors from around the world.
 The region's subtropical climate, beautiful beaches, and abundant outdoor recreational activities make it a popular destination for both residents and tourists alike.
 With a strong emphasis on preserving its natural resources and unique ecosystems, Collier County continues to evolve while maintaining its connection to its rich history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Collier County, Florida.
+This timeline provides a condensed summary of the historical journey of Collier County, Florida.

 • Created in 1923